jiangninghao/Udacity_Project1/README.md

   - Listing ID 208356 has the highest reviewer counts of 474 times and lsiting ID 3308979 has highest averag price of $1301.82.
   - Area with zipcode of 98146 has the highest average rating of 98.0

-To answer my 3rd question, I narrowed down the 'listing' data to a specific set (based on data content and business knowleddge) and ran a correlation analysis to determine the most relevant features to pricing.
+To answer my 3rd question, I narrowed down the 'listing' data to a specific set (based on data content and business knowledge) and ran a correlation analysis to determine the most relevant features to pricing.
 Features including acocmandtes, bedrooms, beds, and bathrooms were identified and used in the pricing prediciton model.